equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 Think about it:

 * we store all our assets and documents on Dropbox or Google Drive
-* yes we run the tests on our laptopso but we also run them on hosted CI tools like [CodeShip](http://codeship.com/), [TravisCI](https://travis-ci.com/), [Circle cI](https://circleci.com/)
+* yes we run the tests on our laptops, but we also run them on hosted CI tools like [CodeShip](http://codeship.com/), [TravisCI](https://travis-ci.com/), [Circle cI](https://circleci.com/)
 * lot of time we don't need to dig around with Git commands to merge our code changes, we just use Github web interface